pseudotensor/xgboost/plugin/updater_gpu/README.md

 submodule: The plugin also depends on CUB 1.6.4 - https://nvlabs.github.io/cub/ .
 CUB is a header only cuda library which provides sort/reduce/scan primitives.

-submodule: NVIDIA NCCL from https://github.com/NVIDIA/nccl
+submodule: NVIDIA NCCL from https://github.com/NVIDIA/nccl with windows port allowed by git@github.com:h2oai/nccl.git

 ## Build